GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/interactive-schema-for-single-endpoint.md

 # Interactive Schema for Single Endpoint

-A public Interactive schema client, with unrestrained access, can be made available to query the single GraphQL endpoint, by default available under `/schema/` (the path can be configured through the Settings):
+A public Interactive schema client can be made available to query the single GraphQL endpoint, by default available under `/schema/` (the path can be configured through the Settings):

 <a href="../../images/single-endpoint-interactive-schema.png" target="_blank">![Single endpoint's Interactive schema client](../../images/single-endpoint-interactive-schema.png "Single endpoint's Interactive schema client")</a>